-Council staff presented the alternatives to specify the annual catch limits for the main Hawaiian island uku fishery for 2022-2025.
+Council staff presented the alternatives to specify the annual catch limits for the Main Hawaiian Islands (MHI) uku fishery for 2022-2025.
 The analysis is based on the best scientific information available (Nadon et al. 2020) that utilized the fishery-independent, life history, and fishery-dependent data both from the commercial and non-commercial sectors.
 The AP was asked for comments and preference for any of the alternatives presented.

 An AP member said that there is not a big uku market in Maui.
 On Hawaii Island, an AP member reported a market for uku and would prefer to target it if prices stay about \$8/lb.
 The AP wanted to steer clear from managing them separately and managing the fishery as a whole.
-The AP does not think that the non-commercial data reflects the fishery, especially the number of spikes in the data.
-There is a need for non-commercial data to better for sector allocation to work.
+The AP does not think that the non-commercial data reflects the fishery, especially with the number of spikes in the data.
+The AP noted that there is a need for non-commercial data in order for sector allocation to work.